 Mr. Deditch has drafted and prosecuted domestic and foreign patent applications for domestic and international clients.
 The patent applications encompass various electrical, electronic and computer technologies, including electronic control systems, programmable logic controllers, and computer hardware and software systems.
 He also provides patent counseling and opinions to both domestic and international clients, and has experience in reexamination and European patent opposition proceedings.

-From 1995 to 1999, Mr. Deditch was an Intellectual Property Counsel with Siemens Corp. in Iselin, New Jersey, and provided intellectual property counseling and services for a number of the client operating companies, which included the energy and automation companies and telecommunication companies of Siemens.
-In particular, Mr. Deditch was involved in providing intellectual property counseling and opinions, preparing and prosecuting patents, patent licensing and managing patent litigations, which included an appeal to the Court of Appeals for the Federal Circuit.
+Prior to joining Kenyon, Mr. Deditch was an intellectual property counsel with Siemens and provided intellectual property counseling and services for a number of the client operating companies, which included the energy and automation companies and telecommunication companies of Siemens.
+In particular, Mr. Deditch was involved in providing intellectual property counseling and opinions, preparing and prosecuting patents, patent licensing and managing patent litigations, which included an appeal to the U.S. Court of Appeals for the Federal Circuit.